thomstratton/alwaysBeCaffeinating/readme.md

 # Always Be Caffeinating - prevent mac from going to sleep.

-This will set up a launchd controlled daemon to start up on boot which prevents the MacOS computer from going to sleepby utilizing the builtin caffeinate command.
-(May be needed for server workloads)
+This will set up a launchd controlled daemon to start up on boot which prevents the MacOS computer from going to sleep by utilizing the builtin caffeinate command.
+(May be needed for some situations).
+Make sure this is really needed before you use it... don't waste energy for no reason!

 ## installation